by Siri | Mar 8, 2024 | Women Leadership Coaching, Chronic Illness

 What’s money doing in a series on chronic illness and work?

+Everything!
+If you think about it, the most fundamental reason why most of us work is to earn a living.
 Unless you are worried about losing your job, knee-deep in debt, or struggling to make your daily expenses, money is one of those things that we take for granted.
 It moves to the background, and it is something that we don’t pay attention to unless we need it and can’t find it.
+When you are less than healthy, having flexibility with your money becomes essential.

 So, what does money get you?
 Money is a tool of exchange.
 You can exchange money for three things.